Our History

 After the Columbine shooting tragedy in 1999, a handful of volunteers with the National Park Service began exploring the possibility of expanding traditional outdoor programming to include the components of character development, personal growth, and community involvement.
 Wildwoods was the culmination of those efforts.
 Though our work has evolved over the years, Wildwoods remains true to its roots—the belief that nature can heal, inspire and connect people.

-LA Stem Collective
+2022: La Stem Collective

-Wildwoods joins a partnership of 40+ STEM education organizations, museums and parks to provide STEM education programs to LA schools.
+Wildwoods joins a partnership of 40+ STEM education organizations, museums, and parks to provide STEM education programs to LA schools.

-Wildwoods LIVE
+2021: Wildwoods LIVE

-Continuing to build our distance learning capacity, Wildwoods LIVE is launched, providing high-definition, virtual field trips, interactive and in real time.
+Continuing to build our distance learning capacity, Wildwoods LIVE is launched, providing high-definition, virtual field trips, interactive, and in real time.

-Season of STEM
+2020: Season of STEM

 Wildwoods joins Los Angeles’ City of STEM Collective, joining 25 other organizations to provide remote, daily STEM learning opportunities to LAUSD students during the pandemic.